-From April 2026, more than 4 million landlords and self-employed individuals will be required to report their income digitally under Making Tax Digital for Income Tax (MTD ITSA).
+Making Tax Digital for Income Tax (MTD ITSA).
 Are you one of them?

 For years, Self-Assessment has been simple: gather receipts, add up income and expenses, and file one tax return by 31 January.
 That familiar routine is ending.
-If you’re within the scope, MTD replaces the single annual return with at least five submissions a year, all through HMRC-recognised software.
+If you’re within the scope, MTD replaces the single annual return with at least five submissions a year, all through HMRC-recognised MTD software.
 Yet confusion is rife.
 Some are paying for expensive systems they don’t actually need, while others who clearly fall within MTD’s scope remain completely unprepared.

 This guide cuts through the noise.
-You’ll learn what MTD really requires, how to choose the right software without overspending, how different income types and ownership structures affect your obligations, and what day-to-day digital reporting will look like in practice.
+You’ll learn what MTD really requires, how to choose the right MTD software without overspending, how different income types and ownership structures affect your obligations, and what day-to-day digital reporting will look like in practice.

-Timeline & Mandatory Requirements
+MTD Timeline & Mandatory Requirements

-The MTD for Income Tax will be implemented in phases, starting in April 2026, affecting sole traders and landlords with qualifying income exceeding the thresholds mentioned below.
+April 2026, affecting sole traders and landlords with qualifying income exceeding the thresholds mentioned below.
 The requirement under MTD includes digital record-keeping of income and expenses, as well as submission of quarterly updates and an annual final declaration to HMRC using compatible software.

 Who Needs to Comply with MTD & from When?